Important Background Information on EPA's 2011 National Scale Assessment

 EPA has completed previous National Scale Assessments and continues to update the assessments with improved methodology, improvements to the emission inventory, and changes in air toxic pollutants and risk characterization.
 Therefore, results from previous assessments should not be compared.
 Such comparisons are not meaningful since changes in emissions, ambient concentrations, or risks may be due to improvements in methodology rather than changes in emissions.

-A review of available air toxics monitoring data in New England, however, shows that we are seeing a downward trend or levels have remained relatively stable, depending on the compound and location, from 1996 to 2009 in ambient air concentrations at various monitoring locations for 1, 3-butadiene (PDF) (1 pg, 21 K, about PDF), acetaldehyde (PDF) (1 pg, 20 K, about PDF), acrolein (PDF) (1 pg, 20 K, about PDF), arsenic (PDF) (1 pg, 23 K, about PDF), benzene (PDF) (1 pg, 23 K, about PDF), carbon tetrachloride (PDF) (1 pg, 20 K, about PDF), chromium (PDF) (1 pg, 15 K, about PDF) and formaldehyde (PDF) (1 pg, 23 K, about PDF).
+A review of available air toxics monitoring data in New England, however, shows that for most of the pollutants we are seeing a downward trend or levels have remained relatively stable, depending on the compound and location, from 1996 to 2014 in ambient air concentrations at various monitoring locations for 1, 3-butadiene (PDF) (1 pg, 12 K), acetaldehyde (PDF) (1 pg, 12 K), acrolein (PDF) (1 pg, 11 K), arsenic (PDF) (1 pg, 9 K), benzene (PDF) (1 pg, 13 K), carbon tetrachloride (PDF) (1 pg, 13 K), chromium (PDF) (1 pg, 8 K), formaldehyde (PDF) (1 pg, 12 K), benzo(a)pyrene (PDF) (1 pg, 9 K) and naphthalene (PDF) (1 pg, 10 K).
 EPA reviewed the available monitoring data from the Air Quality System (AQS) data base for the following compounds: 1, 3-butadiene, carbon tetrachloride, chromium VI, benzene, acetaldehyde, acrolein, naphthalene, benzo(a)pyrene, formaldehyde and arsenic.
 To determine if there were sufficient data to show a trend for these compounds, the following criteria were used: five years or more of data, sampling was performed either on a one-in-three day, a one-in-six day, or a one-in-twelve day frequency, data capture of 75% or greater for the year, each data point needed to represent a 24-hour average concentration, and all reported values in AQS were used to calculate the annual mean (this includes zero's/non-detects and values below the minimal detection limit).

 The assessment includes four steps that focus on the 2011 emissions year: